ginocorp/I_need_a_README/sampleREADME.md

 ## Installation

-how to install steps
+steps on how the application can be installed

 ## Usage

-usage to create this
+state all usage in here

 ## License